SANdood/Ecobee-Suite/README.md

 - Trigger based on one or multiple contact sensors and/or switches
 - Configurable delay timers (for trigger and reset)
 - Configurable actions: Notify Only, HVAC Only or Both
-- Support for SMS for notifications (SmartThings only)
 - Supports "Notification Devices" on both platforms
 - Integrates with the Quiet Time Helper (via Virtual Switch)
 - Temporarily Disable app without having to delete and recreate!